OpenCorsa/eps4400-xpad/README.md

-# Gamepad controller for EPS4400-pico
+# Xbox One controller for EPS4400-pico

 The main goals for this tool is to provide:
 * Easy to use (mainly for debugging & development of new features) controller for [eps4400-pico](https://github.com/OpenCorsa/eps4400-pico) board